 Nurse educator: Provides health education programs for nurses or the public at large.

-Nurse manager: Oversees a specific nursing unit or ward within a division such as surgical, pediatric, emergency, etc.
+Nurse executive: Oversees a specific nursing unit or ward within a division such as surgical, pediatric, emergency, etc.

 Clinical nurse specialist: Engages in professional development through research into a specific subject.
 Typically holds a postgraduate degree such as an MSN degree.